 In May 2021, the FASB issued ASU No. 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
 ASU 2021-04 outlines how an entity should account for modifications made to equity-classified written call options, including stock options and warrants to purchase the entity's own common stock.
 The guidance in the ASU requires an entity to treat a modification of an equity-classified written call options that does not cause the option to become liability-classified as an exchange of the original option for a new option.
 This guidance applies whether the modification is structured as an amendment to the terms and conditions of the equity-classified written call option or as termination of the original option and issuance of a new option.
 The guidance is effective prospectively for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-Early adoption is permitted, including in an interim period so of the beginning of the fiscal year that includes that interim period.
-The Company is currently in the process of evaluating the impact of this new guidance on the condensed consolidated financial statements and the related disclosures.
+Early adoption is permitted, including in an interim period as of the beginning of the fiscal year that includes that interim period.
+The Company adopted this standard effective January 1, 2022 and the standard did not have a significant impact on our condensed consolidated financial statements.